-Australia maintains a Permanent Delegation to UNESCO in Paris led by the Ambassador and Permanent Delegate of Australia to UNESCO, a position currently held by Mr George Mina (details below).
+Australia maintains a Permanent Delegation to UNESCO in Paris led by the Ambassador, Permanent Delegate of Australia to UNESCO, a position currently held by Ms Megan Anderson (details below).

 The United Nations Educational, Scientific and Cultural Organization (UNESCO), based in Paris, was founded on 4 November 1946.
-The Organization’s mission is to contribute to the building of peace, the eradication of poverty, sustainable development and intercultural dialogue through education, the sciences, culture communication and information.
+The Organization’s mission is to contribute to the building of peace, the eradication of poverty, and sustainable development and intercultural dialogue through education, the sciences, culture, communication and information.

 Australia joined UNESCO on 4 November 1946 as a founding member of the Organization.
 Since then Australia has had a strong and rich involvement in the UNESCO community.
 Australia has participated actively in the diverse programme of work and has made important contributions to UNESCO’s achievements in a number of areas.

-George Mina is the Australian Ambassador and Permanent Delegate to UNESCO, and Deputy Head of Mission at the Australian Embassy Paris.
-He also serves as non-resident Ambassador to Chad and as non-resident Ambassador to the Central African Republic.
+Megan Anderson is the Ambassador, Permanent Delegate of Australia to the United Nations Educational, Scientific and Cultural Organization (UNESCO) and Deputy Head of Mission at the Australian Embassy, Paris.
+She also serves as non-resident Ambassador to Chad.